The Game of Cycles for Grids and Select Theta Graphs: Rectangular Grids

 Player 1's move must be available.
 If the move $y^{\prime} \rightarrow x^{\prime}$ had already been played, then there are two cases.
 Either Player 1 played it in response to $x \rightarrow y$ having been played earlier, in which case, Player 2 could not have played $x \rightarrow y$ on the most recent move.
 Or, if Player 2 played $y^{\prime} \rightarrow x^{\prime}$, then Player 1 would have played $x \rightarrow y$ in response, which means Player 2 couldn't have played $x \rightarrow y$ on the most recent move.

 Player 1's move must be legal, as if the move $y^{\prime} \rightarrow x^{\prime}$ creates a sink or a source, then the previous move $x \rightarrow y$ by Player 2 must have created a sink or a source as well.
-To explain this more precisely: